czetsuya/opencv-haar-java/README.md

-*If you would like to support these tutorials, you can contribute to my [Patreon account](https://patreon.com/czetsuya)

 # OpenCV Haar with Java Backend Application

 At the heart of many machine vision solutions is a software package named OpenCV.
 Since I'm a Java developer, I'm wondering if I can take advantage of this Python library inside a Java application.